 About the Organizer

 My name is Evan Erickson, and I was a thriving college music composition student Summer of 2024.
-Now living with severe Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME/CFS), I am building Gifts for M.E. : a charity to provide tools like eye masks and noise cancelling headphones for ME/CFS patients in need.
+Now living with severe Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME/CFS), I am building Gifts for M.E. : a charity to provide carefully selected items to ME/CFS patients in need.

 Watch my Spend a Week with M.E. video to learn about what it’s like to live with an underfunded, under-researched, and complicated disease that nearly 3% of Americans are suffering from.
 Scroll down to read my story.